EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 | EVOLYSSE™ Form | Mid-to-deep dermis / subdermis | Moderate-to-severe folds | Higher G′ for lift and support | Structural correction with pliability |

-Both contain 0.3 % lidocaine to enhance patient comfort and are supplied in sterile prefilled syringes for single-patient use.
-Only licensed and appropriately trained healthcare professionals should administer these injectables, following the FDA-approval labeling and Instructions for Use (IFU).
+Both contain 0.3% lidocaine to enhance patient comfort and are supplied in sterile prefilled syringes for single-patient use.
+Only licensed and appropriately trained healthcare professionals should administer these injectables.
+Match product to plane and purpose, stay within the FDA-approved indication, and follow the FDA-approved labeling/Instructions for Use (IFU) for injection depth, device selection (needle/cannula), volume, and aftercare.

 Practical injection insights — clinical notes, not technique claims